CLASS-SZ/.github/profile/README.md

 ## For developers

-If you are a developer, you will need to modify the C code and the python wrapper.
+If you are a developer, you may need to modify the C code and the python wrapper to implement your own functions, or modify existing ones.

 CLASS_SZ functionalities are located in the files: